 (Exhibit 2) There is a verse in the New Testament which confirms that God’s Feasts are Prophetic.
 You will find it in Colossians chapter 2, but today’s teachers totally misinterpret the verse because they lack the knowledge regarding the Old Testament “Feasts of the Lord.”

 Here is even more evidence that the early converts that Paul was speaking to were the mixed Israelite’s.
-The holy days, new moon, and sabbath days Paul is speaking of here are all alternate names for and are all referring to the Feasts of the Lord.
+The holy days, new moon, and sabbath days Paul is speaking of here are all alternate names for and are all referring to Feasts of the Lord.
 These are the very same Times and Seasons Paul mentions in 1st Thessalonians 5.
 It should be evident to anyone reading this verse that the early church at Colossae was observing the Holy Days, which is another name for Feasts of the Lord.
 Unfortunately, this is not the current-day interpretation of this verse.

 The Gentile eyes interpretation of this verse teaches a person can use Sunday, Monday, or whatever day he wants to use as the Sabbath day, and we are not to judge them for it.
 That is not even close, and it is the opposite of what this verse is saying.
 It’s quite apparent they do not know this verse is speaking of the Feasts of the Lord which are also known as Holy Days.
 Each of the Days listed here including the Sabbath are Feasts of the Lord.
 There are special foods and drinks they consume during these Holy Days.
 That only the new moon is addressed explicitly in this verse is no coincidence.
 As any spiritually-minded Jewish person knows, the new moon is a direct reference and alternate name for the Feast of Trumpets which is the next feast (appointed time) to be fulfilled on God’s Prophetic Calendar.
 It’s the time when the Gates of heaven are opened.
 Ezekiel 46:1 tells us; “Thus saith the Lord GOD; the gate of the inner court that looketh toward the east shall be shut the six working days; but on the Sabbath it shall be opened, and in the day of the new moon it shall be opened.”
-The Feast of Trumpets is a two-day feast that begins with the Rapture of the church and is followed immediately by the Day of the Lord.
+The Feast of Trumpets is a two-day feast that begins with the Rapture of His saints and is followed immediately by the Day of the Lord.

 Colossians 2:17 tells us these Holy Days (Feasts of the Lord) are a shadow of things to come, but the body is of Christ One need not be a Bible scholar to know that when it states the Holy Days are a shadow of things to come, it means they are prophetic.
-A shadow is an image of an object that is not the object itself, but an image that bears a resemblance of the object.
+A shadow is an image of an object that is not the object itself, but an image that bears a resemblance to the object.
 Just as the convocations are yearly rehearsals of the Feasts of the Lord and not the actual Feasts themselves.

-“But the body is of Christ,” tells us it is the body of Christ that is casting the image.
+“But the body is of Christ,” tells us it is the body of Christ that is casting the image / shadow.
 Paul could not have made it any clearer, The Feasts of the Lord tell us both when and what Christ is going to do in the future.
 Paul did not know the year that the Rapture of the church would take place, but He did know on which day it would take place.
 (If you don’t believe this, then please explain why was there such a tumult over when Christ will return in the same portion of scripture that refers to the Times and the Seasons?)
 The Bible makes it quite clear that Paul was honoring the Feasts.
 The book of Acts names several occasions where Paul wanted to be in Jerusalem in time for one of the Feasts of the Lord.
 If Paul was still observing these days in New Testament Times, why isn’t the rest of the Christian church doing the same?

 Our Lord Expects Us to Know the Day